Wisdom Masters Press

 suggestion.
 Respectfully, Michael

-Note from Amber: Covering precisely this subject, our book ‘Quantum Consciousness, Psychokinetic and Extrasensory Powers: A Guide to Attaining True Paranormal Abilities’ (ASIN B07B42VNXH), is available on Amazon for the US here, the UK here, Canada here, Australia here, France here, Germany here, and India and Nepal here.
+Note from Amber: Covering precisely this subject, our book ‘Quantum Consciousness, Psychokinetic and Extrasensory Powers: A Guide to Attaining True Paranormal Abilities’, ASIN B07B42VNXH, is available on Amazon for the US here, the UK here, Canada here, Australia here, France here, Germany here, and India and Nepal here.

 *